roq-messaging/RoQ/README.md

 sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' ROQGCM
 ```

 Take note of this address and use it with your own application to communicate with ROQ, see the tutorial to know how to use the ROQ API.
-You can stop the publisher and subscriber container with these docker commands (that is not required to use ROQ with your application):
+You can stop the publisher and subscriber containers with these docker commands (They are not required to use ROQ with your application):
 ```
 sudo docker stop ROQPUB
 sudo docker rm ROQPUB